naston70/jeremys-it-lab/Review-31-Days-Before-CCNA/31-Networking.Models/day.28.ipv4.addressing.md

 #### Private and Public IP Addressing

-RFC 1918 eased the demand for IP addresses by reserving the following addresses for use in private internetworks.
+RFC 1918 eased the demand for IP addresses by reserving the following addresses for use in private internetworks:

+* Class A: 10.0.0.0/8 (10.0.0.0 - 10.255.255.255)
+* Class B :172.16.0.0/12 (172.16.0.0 - 172.31.255.255)
+* Class C: 192.168.0.0/16 (192.168.0.0 - 192.168.255.255)

+If you are addressing a nonpublic intranet, these private addresses are normally used instead of globally unique public addresses.
+This provides flexibility in your addressing design.
+Any organization can take full advantage of an entire Class A address.
+Forwarding traffic to the public Internet requires translation to a public address using NAT.
+But by overloading an Internet-routable address with many private addresses, a company needs only a handful of public addresses.

+#### Subnetting in Four Steps